 - Overtravel of the actuator stem is required if an electrically operated valve indicator (limit switch) is used as an interlock in a combustion safety circuit.

-- Proof of closure switch must be factory (including FM approved assemblers) set and sealed to prevent field adjustment.
+- Proof-of-closure switch must be factory set and sealed to prevent field adjustment (including FM approved assemblers).

 - The valve assembly cannot have any hardware that is capable of being blocked open or closed.

-- Operating temperature range of the assembly must be at least 32F to 140F.
-This is verified in sample assembly leakage testing at min and max temperatures.
+- Operating temperature range of the assembly must be at least 32°F to 140°F. This is verified in sample assembly leakage testing at minimum and maximum temperatures.

 - Valves designed such that upstream inlet pressure tends to open the valve or keep it open cannot be FM approved.